fuzziqersoftware/cyclone/README.md

 - Restart Cyclone on all nodes and start it on the new node.
 - Run `verify start repair` in a Cyclone shell (`telnet localhost $SHELL_PORT`) on all nodes in the cluster.

-The verify procedure runs in the background.
+The verification procedure runs in the background.
 It examines all keys and moves any that are on the wrong nodes to the correct nodes.
 During the verify procedure, all writes will go to the correct nodes (even if the existing data hasn't been moved yet) and all reads will go to all nodes to account for the incomplete migration.
 If the verification procedure finishes at different times on different nodes, some nodes might stop reading from all other nodes before all keys have been moved.
 To correct for this, use `read-from-all on` in a Cyclone shell to force the node to read from all nodes even if no verify procedure is running.

 The verification procedure exports data from the series which are on incorrect nodes, and writes the data over any existing data that exists on the correct node.
 For example, if a series is autocreated and exists on both nodes (with old data on node1 and new data on node2), then after the migration, there will be a single data file on node2 containing all the data from both files.
-If datapoints with the same timestamp on each node, the datapoint from node1 will be used.
-If the key schemas are different, the schema existing on node2 will be used.
+If datapoints with the same timestamp exist on each node, the datapoint from node1 will be used.
+If the schemas are different, the schema existing on node2 will be used.

 To monitor the verify procedure, run `verify status` in a Cyclone shell to get the instantaneous status, or look at the `cyclone.<hostname>.verify_*` keys for the historical status.